Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-frontend/README.md

 AirportChart.jsx

 - Draws a visual representation of given airport runways and their angles.
-- Draws visual arrow showing wind direction.
+- Draws visual arrow and windbag showing wind direction.

 ForecastTable.jsx: